atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 ![Capital letter eye with dimension lines identifying stroke thickness and character height.]({{ site.baseurl }}{{ page.image-directory }}chapter7/signs/9.jpg)
 {: .img-left }

-begin image notes \
+Begin image notes. \
 Character height dimensioned as half inch to two inches. \
 Character stroke width dimensioned to max 15% of height. \
-end image notes
+End image notes.
 {: .usa-sr-only }

 ![Overlapping capital oh letters showing thin and wide character shapes above a sideways capital letter i.]({{ site.baseurl }}{{ page.image-directory }}chapter7/signs/8.jpg)
 {: img-right }

-begin image notes \
+Begin image notes \
-max character width 110% of height \
+Dimention above:  max character width 110% of height. \
-min character width 55% of height \
+Dimention below:  character width 55% of height. \
-end image notes
+End image notes.
 {: .usa-sr-only }

 Recommendation: Where visual and tactile access is provided on the same sign, provide a stroke thickness no less than 10% of the height based on the uppercase letter “I” so that raised characters are sufficiently legible.

 #### Finish and Contrast